Vincent-Therrien/image-registration/README.md

   * local detection algorithm selection (ORB),
   * number of features to detect, and
-  * minimum distance between features are pre-determined in the .h file and thus impossible for the user to change.
+  * minimum distance between features

+  are pre-determined in the .h file and thus impossible for the user to change.
 Although it makes the application simpler, an actual program should make it possible to set parameters on each use.

 2. **Less Repetitions**: Some parts of the code are repeated because it results in more readability.
-For example, in the file "image-registration.cpp" on lines 236 and 237, vectors an declared for each image with an explicit name instead of being grouped in a single structure.
+For example, in the file "image-registration.cpp" on lines 236 and 237, vectors are declared for each image with an explicit name instead of being grouped in a single structure.
   This practice would however not work for a program that uses more than two images at once because individual variables would have to be declared